Last updated on April 26, 2023

 The medical term for a breast lift is mastopexy.
 It is a surgical procedure performed by a specialized surgeon to change the shape of a woman’s breasts.
-Our surgeon at The Bougainvillea Clinique in Winter Park, FL is Dr. Walt Sweeney.
-With years of dedicated experience, Dr. Sweeney is a leader in his field and offers a personalized approach many women have learned to trust.
+With years of dedicated experience, Our surgeon is a leader in his field and offers a personalized approach many women have learned to trust.

 A breast lift procedure removes excess skin and breast tissue to reshape and raise the breasts.
 Your bra size may become slightly smaller after a breast lift, but this is not a bad thing.
 Even though a breast reduction is not performed in combination with the lift, your breasts become firmer and rounder and thus slightly smaller.
 The result is a desirable, more youthful appearance.

 Is Breast Surgery for You?

 Breast lifts are highly sought-after procedures for women wanting to achieve more youthful and aesthetically pleasing shapes.
 Many women regain confidence in their figures by restoring their feminine proportions, helping them feel more comfortable in their bodies and clothes.
 As the name suggests, this procedure “lifts” the breasts by removing excess skin and reshaping surrounding tissue to support a more youthful breast contour.